JairAviles/UserFraudChecker/README.md

 # refresh state of dependencies
 ./gradlew -U

-# build the project
+# clean and build the project
-./gradlew build
+./gradlew clean build

 # run the project
 ./gradlew bootRun